Last Update Aug/13/2012: check out PyQtX, nice and easy one stop installation app. Thanks AbiusX!

-After a long hard test, here comes my final step:
+After a long hard test, here comes my final working steps:

 2) Install Qt 4.7

-This will be pretty straightforward.
-Double click it and install it like normal dmg file.
+This is pretty straightforward.
+Double click it and install it like a normal dmg file.
 It will be installed under /Developer/Applications/Qt

 3) Install SIP

-- Unzip SIP 4.13, and from terminal, cd into the folder like:
+- Unzip SIP 4.13, then from terminal, cd into the folder:

 - Then type:

 After that, it will install to your current version of python. ( in my mac, I only have 2.7)